 Wayne Matthews of Melbourne Australia is the evangelist over Australia, New Zealand and Europe.

-Terry Wrozek is the evangelist over Canada and part of the US.
+At one time, Terry Wrozek was the evangelist over Canada and part of the US.
+After Christ didn't return in May of 2013, Wrozek left the church and was disfellowshipped.

 Senior Elders are over other elders in various regions They are: